 During our recent visit to Toledo, my son and I stayed one night in the city and two nights at Maumee Bay State Park Lodge.
 Families looking for a vacation destination will want to consider the cottages at Maumee Bay State Park Lodge.
 The state park has beaches, bike trails, and even hiking options for families while still being only a half hour from the city

 On the other hand, the Holiday Inn Express & Suites Toledo West is the perfect home base for a one or two-night stopover.
-It is a good choice for families looking to explore Toledo on a longer Interstate 90 in Ohio road trip.
+It is a good choice for families looking to explore Toledo on a longer Interstate 90 in Ohio road trip to Cedar Point Amusement Park.
 The Holiday Inn Express & Suites Toledo West is a relatively new property so it has a modern style and conveniences; it is certainly a great choice for families traveling through the area.

 Disclosure: My son and I were hosted by the Greater Toledo CVB on a media visit.
 All opinions are my own.